shiffman/shiffman.net/teaching/a2z/generate/index.md

 };
 {% endhighlight %}

-The process to generate the above ngrams object is quite similar to the [concordance](http://shiffman.net/teaching/a2z/analysis/) we previously developed.
-Only this time, instead of pairing each token with a count, we are pairing each ngram with an array of possible next characters.
+The process to generate the above `ngrams` object is quite similar to the [concordance](http://shiffman.net/teaching/a2z/analysis/) we previously developed.
+Only this time, instead of pairing each token with a count, we are pairing each N-gram with an array of possible next characters.
 Let's look at how this is built.

 {% highlight javascript %}
 var ngrams = {};